ydntkwia/configureCss/README.md

 More available values

-- values (height,width,margin,padding) are limited to 1000px
+- values height, width, margin, and padding are limited to 1000(px,pt,em)

 ---